National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 Is a buydown worth it?

-A buydown can be worth it if you need lower payments initially, expect your income to increase over time, or if the seller/builder is paying for it.
+A buydown can be worth it if you need lower payments initially, expect your income to increase over time, or if the seller or builder is paying for it.
 Consider the upfront cost versus the monthly savings and how long you plan to stay in the home.

 Can I refinance with a buydown?

 Yes, you can refinance a mortgage with a buydown at any time.
-However, if you refinance during the buydown period, you'll lose the remaining buydown benefits.
+However, if you refinance during the buydown period, you may lose the remaining buydown benefits.
 Consider waiting until after the buydown period ends to maximize your savings.

 What's the difference between a temporary and permanent buydown?